goosewobbler/zutron/README.md

   <img alt="reduxtron hero image" src="./resources/zutron-app-architecture-light.png"/>
 </picture>

 Actions from the renderer process are dispatched across IPC to the main process store, which handles them and updates state accordingly.
-The renderer store then receives these state updates over IPC and updates itself accordingly.
+Renderer process stores then receive these state updates over IPC and update themselves accordingly.

-#### Accessing The Store
+#### Accessing and Interacting with State

 - Renderer process
-  - Store state can be accessed via the `useStore` hook
+  - Application state can be accessed via the `useStore` hook
   - Actions & thunks can be dispatched via the `useDispatch` hook
 - Main process
-  - Store state can be accessed directly in the same way you normally use Zustand
+  - Application state can be accessed directly in the same way you normally use Zustand
   - Actions & thunks can be dispatched via the `dispatch` helper

 ### Getting Started